schulze-paul/Video-Laboratory/README.md

 After a lot of research and trials in MATLAB and Python, I decided to use the Electron framework because it promised a good GUI with the most control.
 Also JavaScript and HTML/CSS are some of the most important front end platforms generally and with the syntax similarity of JavaScript to Java, where I had experience, I decided to work with Electron.

+### Creating the GUI in HTML/CSS

+The main objective of the GUI was to reduce user errors and the time of completing the task for one video.
+This was archieved by:

+- showing as much information as possible on the screen
+- showing the questions and answers in clear, bold letters
+- showning clearly which answers are selected
+- showing the banner with base video data on always on top
+- giving quick access to the video page, channel page and a video preview page

+User errors might include: putting the answer to a question in the wrong excel cell, confusing the code of two answers, not filling out every answer, writing durations or dates in the wrong format.
+All of these errors are made impossible with using the application.

+Making the whole process of answering each question more streamlined does not only reduce errors, but allows the user to spend their time thinking about the question and not about answer codes and excel sheets.

 ### Getting the data from YouTube

 My first Intuition for getting the video data was to develop a web crawler that would download the HTML of the video page and channel page where most of the needed information would have been available.
 I even would have been able to collect some data that was not available through the YouTube API, such as social media links.
 However this process would have been a lot messier and after some trial with the YouTube API I decided against a web crawler.